Incremental Data-Driven Policy Synthesis via Game Abstractions: Related Work

 \section{Related Work}

-\paragraph{Abstractions-Based Control Policy Synthesis} Abstraction-based control policy synthesis has become a foundational approach in formal methods and cyber-physical systems, enabling scalable design and verification by simplifying complex dynamics into finite-state representations.
+\paragraph{Abstractions-Based Control Policy Synthesis} Abstraction-based control policy synthesis has become a foundational approach in formal methods and cyber-physical systems, enabling effective design and verification by simplifying complex dynamics into finite-state representations.
 We refer the reader to the seminal works by \citet{tabuada2009verification,girard2005approximate,reissig2016feedback} that introduce bisimulation-based symbolic models, their approximate versions, and feedback refinement relations.
-The concepts and techniques have been developed for stochastic systems \cite{abate2008probabilistic,Soudjani2013adaptive}.
-These approaches require knowing an exact mathematical model of the system under study, a requirement that is relaxed by our proposed approach.
+Extensions to stochastic dynamical systems have been extensively studied in the literature \cite{abate2008probabilistic,Soudjani2013adaptive}.
+As a major limitation, these approaches often require knowing an exact mathematical model of the system under study.

-\paragraph{Abstraction-Based Policy Synthesis From Data} A growing body of research has addressed \emph{data-driven} formal methods for safety verification and control synthesis, including recent abstraction-based learning by \citet{gracia2023distributionally,banse2023data2,Chekan2023UncertainConstraints,makdesi2023data,kazemi2022datadriven,zhang2024formal,schoen2023bayesian,nazeri2025data}.Learning abstractions for dynamical systems offers a powerful approach to reduce system complexity while preserving key behavioral properties.
+\paragraph{Abstraction-Based Policy Synthesis From Data} A growing body of research has addressed \emph{data-driven} formal methods for safety verification and control synthesis, including recent abstraction-based learning methods \cite{gracia2023distributionally,banse2023data2,Chekan2023UncertainConstraints,makdesi2023data,kazemi2022datadriven,zhang2024formal,schoen2023bayesian,nazeri2025data, DBLP:journals/corr/abs-2508-15543}.
+Learning abstractions for dynamical systems is a powerful approach that enables synthesis and verification, without requiring exact knowledge about the system dynamics.

-In deterministic settings, data-driven methods have been used to construct symbolic models from observed trajectories--enabling verification and control synthesis through automata learning, compositional abstractions, or neural approximations.
-For instance, \citet{banse2023data2} proposed memory-dependent Markov chain abstractions which mitigate bias via sequential sampling and adaptive partition refinement, using a Kantorovich-inspired metric for increased accuracy and scalability.
+In deterministic settings, data-driven methods have been used to construct symbolic models from observed trajectories---enabling verification and control synthesis through automata learning, compositional abstractions, or neural approximations.
+For instance, \citet{banse2023data2} proposed memory-dependent Markov chain abstractions that mitigate bias via sequential sampling and adaptive partition refinement, using a Kantorovich-inspired metric for increased accuracy and scalability.
 Similarly, \citet{kazemi2022datadriven} developed abstraction-based control synthesis frameworks that infer growth bounds and use scenario-based convex optimization to ensure formal guarantees from sampled dynamics.